Tomo Library/Module Design

 #include "foo.tm.h"

-Notice that the symbols defined here (foo$my_variable
+Notice that the symbols defined here

-) use a
+) use a filename-based suffix with a

-file-based prefix that includes a dollar sign.
+random bit at the end that includes a dollar sign.
 C compilers support an

 extension that allows dollar signs in identifiers, and this allows us to use